romannovosad/shopify-postman/README.md

 - **Client Authentication:** Send client credentials in body

 Request your new access token and you should be good to go.
+If you have problem with authorization in your development store, try to disable transfer by activating developer preview.

 ## Missing Endpoints